hexcamp/hexcamp-dev-blog/content/posts/2025-07-16-search-experiment/index.md

 ## Web archive data from Common Crawl

 Another reason I decided to try out Stract was that they originally used WARC files from the [Common Crawl project](https://commoncrawl.org/).
-They have their own crawler now, but I wanted to use my own WARC files (the WACZ files from WebRecorder are just Zip files with WARC files inside).
+Stract has their own crawler now, but I wanted to use my own WARC files (the WACZ files from WebRecorder are just Zip files with WARC files inside).

 The Common Crawl WARC files are very large, and contain thousands of websites per WARC file.
 Fortunately, there is a Python-based command line tool that will extract data from recent crawls for a specific URL: